 At the top of your ScanProsite Results page, you will find the canonical version of PAX6 Human displayed.
 If you hover over the graphic indicating the position of the Profile match for the Paired Box, the position of the whole Paired Box domain will be highlighted.
 If you hover over the graphic for the Pattern match for Paired box, the position of the pattern will be illustrated.

-My illustration is of these two views Monshsovnology fundamental My illustration is of these two views prettied up a trifle.
+My illustration is of these two views Monshsgvnolggvfvngrplpdstrokivelahsgarpc superimposed on prettied up a trifle.

 within the entire domain is clear.